The lovely little Village Eyrarbakki on the South Coast of Iceland & Húsið - the House

 Inside Húsið - the House in Eyrarbakki

-After the store manager and trading moved to nearby Selfoss in 1926 Húsið came into the possession of the National bank.
-In 1932 it became the private property of Halldór K. Þorsteinsson and Ragnhildur Pétursdóttir in Háteigur in Reykjavík and was used as a summer cottage for a while.
-Ragnhildur Halldórsdóttir inherited Húsið after her parent's demise.
+After the store manager and trading moved to nearby Selfoss in 1926, Húsið came into the possession of the National Bank.
+In 1932, it became the private property of Halldór K. Þorsteinsson and Ragnhildur Pétursdóttir in Háteigur, Reykjavík, and was used as a summer cottage for a while.
+Ragnhildur Halldórsdóttir inherited Húsið after her parents' demise.

-Friends of my family, Pétur Sveinbjarnarson and Auðbjörg Guðmundsdóttir, bought Húsið in 1979 and we visited it often - once we stayed over in this wonderful old timber house - and I have such fond memories from here.
+Friends of my family, Pétur Sveinbjarnarson and Auðbjörg Guðmundsdóttir, bought Húsið in 1979, and we visited it often.
+Once we stayed overnight in this wonderful old timber house, and I have such fond memories of it.

 Old dolls in Húsið